 Strengthening your business

-In each of these cases, you should have a clear understanding of your business goals, how the money will be used, and the terms for each of your loan possibilities.
+In each of these cases, you should have a clear understanding of your business goals, how the money will be used, and the terms for each of your funding possibilities.

 Factor Your Invoices & Receivables And Get Capital When You Need It.